 How I Grew Up With My Siblings

-On top of being handsome, Joe was also an engaging brother when we lived together at home in the '90s.
-The first night he was away from home when he joined Kijabe Boys' High School in early 1996, I shed tears of sorrow.
+Joe Kagigite, my eldest brother, was an engaging brother when we lived together in the '90s.
+The first night he was away from home after he joined Kijabe Boys' High School in 1996, I shed tears of sorrow.
 His absence saddened me.

 On the evening of the day baby Stephen Ndonga was buried, Mum was unhappy with the way my senior brothers had conducted themselves that day.
 I remember her telling them in Kikuyu, "Don't do that again if another death ever happens in our family."